 How will CPoS impact elective courses?

 If a program of study has specific courses that count as electives, only these will be eligible, unless the academic dean makes an override or substitution.
 If there is no specified course list, any course will count as long as open electives hours exist for the student’s program of study.

-Learning support (classes below the 1000 level: ENGL 0920, MATH 0030, etc...) are eligible for financial aid funding up to a maximum of 30 attempted remedial hours.
-As long as the student is otherwise eligible for financial aid, the credits for the remedial courses will be considered as in program and eligible for financial aid.
+Learning support (classes below the 1000 level: ENGL 0920, MATH 0030, etc.) are eligible for financial aid funding up to a maximum of 30 attempted remedial hours.
+As long as the student is otherwise eligible for financial aid, the credits for the remedial courses will be considered as in program and eligible for federal and state financial aid.